 - 1/2 cup vegan mini chocolate chips (if you use large chocolate chips you’ll want about 3/4 cup or more)

 - Preheat oven to 350 degrees F.

 - In a large bowl, whisk together the cacao, coconut sugar, baking soda, and salt.
 I recommend sifting all of these ingredients beforehand as coconut sugar often has many large clumps.
 Set aside.

-- In a medium bowl, whisk together almond/peanut butter, aquafaba, and vanilla until combined.
+- In a medium bowl, whisk together almond butter, aquafaba, and vanilla until combined.

-- Add the wet ingredients to the dry ingredients and fully combined until the mixture is a nice doughy texture.
+- Add the wet ingredients to the dry ingredients and fully combine until the mixture is a nice doughy texture.
 Stir in the chocolate chips.

 - Line 2 baking sheets with parchment paper.
 Scoop the dough into balls (about 2 tbsp per ball) and place on baking sheet a few inches apart from each other.
 This mixture will spread very nicely so only allow up to 12 cookies per baking sheet and spread them apart nicely.